Josep Lladonosa i Giró

-Josep Lladonosa i Giró (Alguaire, Province of Lleida; 1938), is a Catalan chef from the region of Lleida (Spain), and food-writer.
-He has been chef for fifty years.
-During this time he has also done a big research about cooking (techniques, products and recipes) and gastronomy (culture about or tied to eating) in Catalonia, which he has documented since the Middle Ages (as for example in his book Llibre de Sent Soví) and he has diffused it in a large number of books and articles.
-Some of them have been translated in some languages as Spanish, English, French, etc. He is a famous gastronomy teacher as well.
-He has collaborated with people as Joan Amades or Jaume Fàbrega.
-In 2003 he won the highest Catalan award given by the Generalitat de Catalunya, the Creu de Sant Jordi.
+Josep Lladonosa i Giró (Alguaire, Province of Lleida; 1938) is a Catalan chef and food writer from the province of Lleida.
+He has been a chef since the 1980s.
+Throughout his career, he has also conducted extensive research on cooking techniques, products, recipes and the culture tied to eating in Catalonia.
+He has documented these aspects of Catalan cuisine since the Middle Ages, as exemplified in his book Llibre de Sent Soví.
+Lladonosa has diffused this knowledge through a large number of books and articles, some of which have been translated into languages including Spanish, English and French.
+He is also a famous gastronomy teacher, collaborating with individuals such as Joan Amades and Jaume Fàbrega.
+In 2003, he was awarded the highest Catalan honour by the Generalitat de Catalunya, the Creu de Sant Jordi.